juancolonna/birdnet-vamp/README.md

-# 🎶 🐦‍⬛ BirdNET VAMP Plugin for Audacity
+# 🎶 🐦‍⬛ BirdNet VAMP Plugin for Audacity

 A VAMP plugin for Audacity that runs [BirdNET v2.4](https://github.com/birdnet-team/birdnet) inference to automatically detect and label bird vocalizations in audio recordings.